Achievable logoAchievable logo

 • Patellofemoral instability

-• Patient supine with knee flexed to 30 degrees and quadriceps are relaxed; therapist passively translates the patella laterally
+• Patient supine with knee flexed to 30 degrees and quadriceps relaxed; therapist passively translates the patella laterally

 • Test for patellar instability

-• Positive: patient expresses apprehension or contracts the quadriceps muscle to prevent patellar dislocation.
+• Positive: patient expresses apprehension or contracts the quadriceps muscle to prevent patellar dislocation

 • Noble compression test